 Re-Value will track, report and evaluate on a number of its activities through internal collaboration tools and trackers, its outreach measures and channels, and for selected indicators into the Horizon Europe Participant portal as part of its reporting.
-The categories below will be tracked and updated regularly.
-This is described in detail in the forthcoming Monitoring and Evaluation Framework, D7.1 Re-Value M&E Model (initial version).
+The categories below are tracked and updated regularly.
+This is described in detail in the Monitoring and Evaluation Framework, D7.1 Re-Value M&E Model (initial version)21 and the reporting of these are included in D7.2 Re-Value M&E Report 122 and will be updated in the forthcoming updates of this monitoring report.